GauSim/nestjs-typeorm/blog/text.md

 Here is how to set that typeORM CLI up nicely.

 ### 1. setup for the typeORM CLI
-we have already added all nessesary config with our `ConfigService`, but the typeORM CLI works with an `ormconfig.json` where it expects the correct config to be in.
+we have already added all necessary config with our `ConfigService`, but the typeORM CLI works with an `ormconfig.json` where it expects the correct config to be in.
-Also we would also like to run the CLI seperately from the actual API server.
+Also we would also like to run the CLI separately from the actual API server.

 lets add a quick helper script to write the config json file and add it to our `.gitignore`-list, as we will generate it before using the CLI.